-Travel Guide for a Self-guided walking tour of the historic district in Oaxaca - Backpack and Snorkel Oaxaca Purple Travel Guide
+Backpack and Snorkel Travel Guide for Day 1: Self-guided walking tour of the historic district in Oaxaca - Oaxaca Purple Travel Guide

 The best way to explore Oaxaca is on foot.
 We provide detailed information and the best things to see and we show lots of photos so you know what you can expect.